-Signal Name Pin No. Туре State During Reset Signal Description HOME0 2 Schmitt Input Input Home - Quadrature Decoder 0, HOME input (TA3) Schmitt Input/ Output Input TA3 - Timer A,Channel 3 (GPIOC7) Schmitt Input/ Output Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
+Signal Name Pin No. Туре State During Reset Signal Description HOME0 2 Schmitt Input Input Home - Quadrature Decoder 0, HOME input (TA3) Schmitt Input/ Output Input TA3 - Timer A ,Channel 3 (GPIOC7) Schmitt Input/ Output Input Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
 After reset, the default state is HOME0.
 To deactivate the internal pull-up resistor, clear bit 7 of the GPIOC_PUR register.
 SCLK0 124 Schmitt Input/ Output Input SPI 0 Serial Clock - In the master mode, this pin serves as an output, clocking slaved listeners.
 In slave mode, this pin serves as the data clock input.
 (GPIOE4) Schmitt Input/ Output Input Port E GPIO - This GPIO pin can be individually programmed as an input or output pin.
 After reset, the default state is SCLK0.
 To deactivate the internal pull-up resistor, clear bit 4 in the GPIOE_PUR register.
-MOSIO 126 Input/ Output Input SPI 0 Master Out/Slave In - This serial data pin is an output from a master device and an input to a slave device.
+MOSIO 126 Input/ Output Tri-stated SPI 0 Master Out/Slave In - This serial data pin is an output from a master device and an input to a slave device.
 The master device places data on the MOSI line a half-cycle before the clock edge the slave device uses to latch the data.
 (GPIOE5) Input/ Output Input Port E GPIO - This GPIO pin can be individually programmed as an input or output pin.
 After reset, the default state is MOSI0.
 To deactivate the internal pull-up resistor, clear bit 5 in the GPIOE_PUR register.

-Signal Name Pin No. Туре State During Reset Signal Description MISO0 125 Input/ Output Input SPI 0 Master In/Slave Out - This serial data pin is an input to a master device and an output from a slave device.
+Signal Name Pin No. Туре State During Reset Signal Description MISOO 125 Input/ Output Input SPI 0 Master In/Slave Out - This serial data pin is an input to a master device and an output from a slave device.
 The MISO line of a slave device is placed in the high-impedance state if the slave device is not selected.
 The slave device places data on the MISO line a half-cycle before the clock edge the master device uses to latch the data.
 (GPIOE6) Input/ Output Input Port E GPIO - This GPIO pin can be individually programmed as an input or output pin.
 After reset, the default state is MISO0.
 To deactivate the internal pull-up resistor, clear bit 6 in the GPIOE_PUR register.
-SS0 123 Input Input SPI 0 Slave Select - $\overline{SS0}$ is used in slave mode to indicate to the SPI module that the current transfer is to be received.
-(GPIOE7) Input/ Output Input Port E GPIO - This GPIO pin can be individually programmed as input or output pin.
+SSO 123 Input Input SPI 0 Slave Select - $\overline{SS0}$ is used in slave mode to indicate to the SPI module that the current transfer is to be received.
+(GPIOE7) Input/ Output Input Port E GPIO - This GPIO pin can be individually programmed as an input or output pin.
 After reset, the default state is $\overline{SS0}$.
 To deactivate the internal pull-up resistor, clear bit 7 in the GPIOE_PUR register.
-PHASEA1 9 Schmitt Input Input Phase A1 - Quadrature Decoder 1, PHASEA input for decoder 1.
-(TB0) Schmitt Input/ Output Input TB0 - Timer B, Channel 0 (SCLK1) Schmitt Input/ Output Input SPI 1 Serial Clock - In the master mode, this pin serves as an output, clocking slaved listeners.
+PHASEA1 9 Schmitt Input Input Phase A1 - Quadrature Decoder 1, PHASEA input for decoder 1. (ТВ0) Schmitt Input/ Output Input TB0 - Timer B, Channel 0 (SCLK1) Schmitt Input/ Output Input SPI 1 Serial Clock - In the master mode, this pin serves as an output, clocking slaved listeners.
 In slave mode, this pin serves as the data clock input.
 To activate the SPI function, set the PHSA_ALT bit in the SIM_GPS register.
-For details, see Part 6.5.8.
-(GPIOC0) Schmitt Input/ Input Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
-Output In the 56F8355, the default state after reset is PHASEA1.
-In the 56F8155, the default state is not one of the functions offered and must be reconfigured.
+For details, see Section 6.5.8 GPIO Peripheral Select Register (SIM_GPS).
+(GPIOC0) Schmitt Input/ Output Input Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
+After reset, the default state is PHASEA1.
 To deactivate the internal pull-up resistor, clear bit 0 in the GPIOC_PUR register.